If you bite into a cucumber and it tastes bitter, the first question most gardeners ask is, “Are bitter cucumbers safe to eat?”

 Nothing is worse than biting into a fresh garden cucumber, expecting a sweet taste, only to discover that it is bitter.

-These varieties and types of cucumbers have been bred to be bitter-free.
+This printable lists the varieties and types of cucumbers that have been bred to be bitter-free.

 Materials